 Tiny house villages are a new part of the tiny house movement, yet they hold a lot of potential to transform lives and communities.
 The idea behind these villages is straightforward.
-It’s about bringing tiny houses together in one place to create communities that share land, time together, skills, support, and other resources.
+It’s about bringing tiny houses together in one place to create tiny house communities that share land, time together, skills, support, and other resources.

 Some tiny house villages are still in the planning phase or are demonstration villages.
-Many are designed to house the homeless.
+Many tiny house neighborhoods are designed to house the homeless.
 But as the tiny house movement grows, so does the desire to live a simple life in community.
 What we see today may be the beginnings of a large and diverse tiny house village movement.
 Below are 11 tiny house villages leading the way.

 A demonstration tiny house village in the District of Columbia, Boneyard Studios has a mission to demonstrate creative urban infill, promote the benefits of tiny houses, support other tiny house builders, and model what a tiny house community could look like.

 Community First!
 Village, a 27 acre master-planned community under development, will provide affordable, sustainable, housing in the form of tiny houses, RVs, mobile homes, and more.
 They’re focusing on creating a supportive community for the disabled and chronically homeless in Austin and the surrounding area.

 Still in the planning stages, this tiny house community in Sonoma, California is the brainchild of Jay Shafer, founder of the Four Lights Tiny House Company.
 The village will be zoned as an RV park, but function like a coop, with shared common spaces and an intentional community vibe.
 The village will be completed in 2015.

 Originally a self-governing tent camp of homeless adults in Olympia, Washington, Quixote Village now consists of 30 tiny houses, a community garden, and a common space with showers, laundry facilities and living and dining space.

 Free ebook: “Beyond Waste: Community Solutions to Managing Our Resources”